 How to apply

-You should apply through the Victorian Tertiary Admissions Centre (VTAC).
+If you are studying any Australian or NZ year 12 program (including WACE/AUSMAT, SACE/SAM or NCEA) whether in Australia or an another country you should apply through the Victorian Tertiary Admissions Centre (VTAC).
 Full details about the VTAC application process can be found on the VTAC website.
-Through VTAC, you can list up to 12 course preferences.
+Through VTAC, you can list up to 8 course preferences.
 You should list courses in your order of preference with the course of greatest interest listed first.
 Be sure that your application is finalised by the VTAC due dates.

 If you have previously applied to the University of Melbourne via VTAC but were not offered a place or were offered but never enrolled, you should apply as a new student.